vinhui/ModEnabler/docfx_project/wiki/resources.meshes.md

 # Meshes

 [Meshes] are made in a custom format since they can become quite big in file size.
+You can export meshes from within Unity using the "Mod Enabler" option from the toolbar.
+You can also use [this](https://github.com/vinhui/ModEnabler-ModelConverter) simple [python](http://python.org/) program to export your meshes, it makes use of [Assimp](http://www.assimp.org/) for loading the models.
 The format of the file is the following:

 | Type                            | Length (in bytes)      | Content           |
 |---------------------------------|------------------------|-------------------|